 While this project is focused on construction, we will be able to answer questions about learning to fly, aerodynamics, materials, engineering, and manufacturing.

-When this airplane is completed—which will take more than a year—it will be sold, and the proceeds from that should cover the purchase of another kit for the next group of kids.
+When this airplane is completed—which will take at least two years—it will be sold, and the proceeds from that should cover the purchase of another kit for the next group of teens.

 A standard liability waiver as prepared by EAA headquarters will be given to parents to complete.
 Aluminum aircraft construction inevitably creates minor cuts and pinched fingers, albeit nothing serious.
 At times, we will need to operate power tools such as a drill press, but all such operations will be under the supervision of the mentors.
 Also know we will be taking photographs of the team at work numerous times along the way, and these will be put into the chapter newsletters, which are open to the public.